The Value of Breaking Even

 - We now know what to improve and do better next time.

 Ten more events down the road, I think we can revisit the idea of breaking even.
-While we are birthing something new and experimenting I think we should itemize every successful advancement and learning as valuable.
+While we are birthing something new and experimenting I think we should itemize every successful advancement and learn as valuable.

 We are hosting Reboot 2.0 in October-wanna come?